jamesdiacono/Replete/README.md

     -> "(1 < 2 && 2 < 3);"

 ### capabilities.locate(_specifier_, _parent_locator_)
 The __locate__ capability resolves a module specifier.
-It is passed a _specifier_ string, which specifies which module is to be located.
-Usually, it is also passed a _parent_locator_ parameter, which is the locator of the module which contains the specifier.
-It returns a Promise which resolves to the locator.
+It is passed a _specifier_ string, specifying a module to be located.
+It may also be passed a _parent_locator_ parameter, which is the locator of the module which contains the specifier.
+The returned Promise resolves to the locator.

 A __specifier__ is the string portion of a module's import statement, for example "../my_module.js".